PoustniGaara/MessageFileTool/README.md

 Low-Medium scale project for fun and learning purpose.
 It is a console application which can read .txt files, backup .txt files and sort .txt files.
 It takes 2 arguments as an input, 1st root folder from which are messages read and  2nd operation eg. (printmessages, cleanup, sort)
+In the folder is also a picture with operation manual